Good Governance Fund

 How to Apply to the Good Governance Fund

-Via a competitive process, current and former grantee organizations can apply to the Good Governance Fund for grants from $5,000 to $15,000 that support efforts to strengthen nonprofit board governance practices and leadership.
-Please contact Erin Goodman at email@example.com or 480-556-7135 to discuss your proposal ideas and the application process; do not submit a Good Governance Fund application through Piper Trust’s online application system.
+Via a competitive process, grantee organizations can apply to the Good Governance Fund for a grant of $15,000 that support efforts to strengthen nonprofit board governance practices and leadership.
+Please contact Erin Goodman at [email protected] or 480-556-7135 to discuss your proposal ideas and the application process; do not submit a Good Governance Fund application through Piper Trust’s online application system.

 Examples of What the Good Governance Fund May Support